 This three-headed monster is the stuff of nightmares.
 Seriously.
 Armed with three tentacles capable of critically damaging any player stupid enough to get close to this thing, the Margwa is a force to be reckoned with.
 In order to down this beast, simply wait until it opens one of its three mouths before unleashing an onslaught of bullets into said mouth.
 Continue this process until you’ve successfully destroyed all three heads.
 Keep in mind that after the removal of a head, Margwas move faster and typically dole out a Parasite to further impede your process of ousting it.

 Known as the Robotic Anti-Personnel Sentry, the R.A.P.S. is essentially a rolling time bomb.
-Similar to Parasites, these frustrating contraptions have their own dedicated round so once again, we recommend assigning one player to eliminate them while the others go after zombies.
-Keep your eyes on the ground for these annoying bots, they’ll roll up on you quickly and explode on unsuspecting players before you know it.
+Similar to Parasites, these frustrating contraptions have their own dedicated round, so once again, we recommend assigning one player to eliminate them while the others go after zombies.
+Keep your eyes on the ground for these annoying bots — they’ll roll up on you quickly and explode on unsuspecting players before you know it.

 Pick a gun, any gun

-Zombies mode presents two ways for you to pick up its variety of weapons: chalk outlines scattered around the map and Mystery Boxes.
+Zombies mode presents two ways for you to pick up its variety of weapons: Chalk outlines scattered around the map and Mystery Boxes.
 Concerning the chalk outline gun varieties, it may take some guess and check work before finding your favorite combination.
 Whether you prefer shotguns, pistols, or assault rifles, it takes a bit of time before settling on your deadliest weapon of choice.
 Once you rack up enough experience points, we recommend outfitting your favorite gun with some useful attachments to give you a leg up on the undead.
-As you level up throughout the game, you’ll also unlock upgraded versions of each chalk-outlined weapon type.
+As you level-up throughout the game, you’ll also unlock upgraded versions of each chalk-outlined weapon type.

 As far as Mystery Boxes go, these useful crates pop up randomly around the map and require a chunk of change to enjoy what’s inside.
 With that said, however, they do tend to house some of the most powerful weapons in the entire mode.
-Unfortunately, these guns also require some cash to reload so we recommend taking it easy with the ammo while you can and save it for some of the more formidable foes which show up in later rounds.
+Unfortunately, these guns also require some cash to reload, so we recommend taking it easy with the ammo while you can and save it for some of the more formidable foes that show up in later rounds.

 You know how annoying a well-placed claymore is while playing Call of Duty multiplayer?
 Yeah, us too.
 Well, guess what?
 These little nuisances prove wildly effective against a gaggle of your undead fan base, providing a perfect way to take out several at once.
 The same can easily be said for utilizing grenades, strike beacons, and the rest of the array of available equipment, just don’t forget you have it at your disposal.